Pentagon City: Location

 The Pentagon has parking lots on both sides of nearby Shirley Memorial Highway (I-395), on the north edge of Pentagon City.
-The neighborhood of Crystal City borders Pentagon City to the east along Richmond Highway (U.S. Route 1), separating Pentagon City from National Airport.
+Crystal City lies east of Pentagon City along Richmond Highway (U.S. Route 1), between Pentagon City and Reagan National Airport.
 To the south is the neighborhood of Aurora Highlands and the Virginia Highlands Park.
 To the west is the neighborhood of Arlington Ridge.
 Washington Boulevard (State Route 27), Arlington Boulevard (U.S. Route 50), Columbia Pike (State Route 244), and State Route 110 are nearby major thoroughfares.

 History

-20th century
+Twentieth century

 Pentagon City was founded in 1946, when developers Morris Cafritz and Charles H. Tompkins acquired a 190-acre site of empty fields and commercial warehouses for $1.5 million.
 A Western Electric telephone manufacturing facility opened in the 1950s and was later converted into a small shopping mall known as "Pentagon Centre."
 In the 1960s, high-rise apartment buildings were erected on Hayes, Fern, and Joyce Streets.

 On July 1, 1977, the Pentagon City Metrorail station opened on the Blue Line.
-Although the new station bordered a large empty field, in 10 years the station stimulated high-density development.
+Although the new station bordered a large empty field, within ten years the station had stimulated high-density development.

-In the 1990s, MCI Communications had a major presence in Pentagon City, with the company's Consumer Markets headquarters occupying Washington Tower, a 12-story office building that sits atop the Fashion Centre at Pentagon City (a 4-story indoor shopping mall that opened in 1989).
+In the 1990s, MCI Communications had a major presence in Pentagon City, with the company's Consumer Markets headquarters occupying Washington Tower, a twelve-story office building that sits atop the Fashion Centre at Pentagon City (a four-story indoor shopping mall that opened in 1989).
 MCI also occupied two of the four office towers immediately across South Hayes Street, known as Pentagon City I and II (often abbreviated "PCY").

-21st century
+Twenty-first century

 In 2003, the Virginia Baseball Stadium Authority proposed five Northern Virginia sites as possible locations to host the relocating Montreal Expos.
-Pentagon Centre was one of three sites in Arlington County; the other two proposed Arlington sites were a plot of undeveloped land closer to The Pentagon and a site in Rosslyn.
+Pentagon Centre was one of three sites in Arlington County; the other two proposed Arlington sites were a plot of undeveloped land closer to the Pentagon and a site in Rosslyn.
 The issue was highly divisive and some Pentagon City residents launched a visible campaign against it.
 After the Arlington County Board opposed a stadium in Arlington, the final Virginia bid featured a site near Dulles Airport instead.
 Major League Baseball finally announced in fall of 2004 that the Expos would move to Washington, D.C. as the Washington Nationals.